Book a Demo with Gloroots

 What Are the Top Services to Outsource to India?

-Make Outsourcing from the US to India Easy by Partnering with an EOR – Gloroots
+Make Outsourcing from the US to India Easy with Gloroots

 Frequently Asked Questions

-Freelancers usually work on short-term or monthly contracts, while BPOs often require 6–12 month commitments.
-EORs offer monthly flexibility, whereas offshoring centers typically need 1–3 year commitments.
+Freelancers usually work on short-term or monthly contracts, while BPOs often require 6 to 12 month commitments.
+EORs offer monthly flexibility, whereas offshoring centers typically need 1 to 3 year commitments.
+For EOR specifically, review how the provider handles notice periods and offboarding under Indian labor law this affects how quickly you can scale down without liability.